nachocaru/xaprb.com/content/blog/2008-01-12-more-progress-on-high-performance-mysql-second-edition.md

       Handling Failover in the Application
 </pre>

-And here&#8217;s the outline for the Application-Level Optimization chapter:
+And here's the outline for the Application-Level Optimization chapter:

 <pre>Application-Level Optimization
   Application Performance Overview